Solarplate Troubleshooting Guide

 Cause: Improper storage

-Solution: Store plate w/h thin layer of oil/ kerosene in plastic; weighted with books etc.
+Solution: Store plate w/h thin layer of oil/kerosene/vaseline.
+Wrap in plastic and store flat; weighted with books etc.

 Problem: When washing out, there is no apparent artwork on the plate